 One thing about banana peppers you should know, is that like jalapeno peppers there are hot ones and sweet ones.
 If you grow your own, great!
 You know what you have.
 But if you buy them, you usually don't know if they're hot or mild until you bite into one of them.
 So if you're concerned about the heat factor, sneak a bite of one before you buy.

-These are pretty easy to put together, and grill to a bacony crisp doneness in 20 to 30 minutes.
+These are pretty easy to put together, and can be grilled in 20 to 30 minutes.

 Stir the cream cheese and cheddar cheese together.
 You can use your choice of cheeses, either regular or low fat, but I think the regular stuff just tastes better.

 Cut the stem end off of each of the peppers, and using a narrow bladed knife or the narrow handle of a teaspoon to remove the seeds.

 Using that same teaspoon, scoop in small amounts of the cheese mix, pushing it down to the tail of the pepper as best you can.
 I found that by using a bamboo chopstick you can get the cheese down almost to the end of the longer banana peppers.
 Use the business end of the spoon to round off the cheese at the open end, just so it's a little overfilled.

 To wrap the bacon, cover the cheese dome with one end, then wrap the rest of the slice spirally around the length of the pepper.
 Secure with waterlogged toothpicks.

 Use the indirect grilling method, medium heat.
 Cook until the bacon wrapping the grilled banana peppers is just starting to crisp, and the meat of the pepper is softened.

 The visible ends of the toothpicks sometimes burn completely off, leaving a sharp surprise inside the bacon wrapped, cheese stuffed grilled pepper appetizers.
 Warn your guests before serving, or better, remove all the toothpicks yourself, and be sure to find all the burned off, hidden ones.